 Now it comes time to actually meet those requirements defined through the previous analysis and benchmarking.

 *Remember: The application (what you’re trying to do) drives the infrastructure (your wireless LAN design).
-You can learn more from a recent article here.

-It’s common at this point to perform a predictive site survey or when possible an on-site wireless site survey.
+It’s common at this point to perform a predictive site survey or when needed an on-site wireless site survey.
 Either one is necessary to determine specific RF characteristics and to establish the exact scope of the environment.

 This is where your new network design is actually installed and is typically the easiest phase of the overall design.
-This is where your wifi service provider will mount AP’s, configure controllers and physically set-up your network.
+This is where your WiFi service provider will mount AP’s, configure controllers and physically set-up your network.
 It’s important to note that before you attach any AP’s to a wired network that you should test for PoE, DHCP, VLAN assignments, Default Gateway and DNS.